 Healthy Holiday Side Dishes The Whole Family Will LoveBy Jenny Craig

 Holiday meals are a special gathering, as family and friends come together to spend time with each other.
-Because these meals can go for hours, they’re typically centered around a huge cut of meat and plenty of sides flavored with the holiday’s spice blends of cinnamon and nutmeg or the comfort of heavy cream and butter—and this is all before the temptations that await you at the dessert table!
-There are plenty of ways to lighten up your holiday table with lighter side dishes that the whole family will love—here are a few of our favorites.
+Because these meals can last for most of the evening, they’re typically centered around a large spread of food flavored with the holiday’s spice blends of cinnamon and nutmeg or the comfort of heavy cream and butter—and this is all before dessert!
+There are plenty of ways to lighten up your holiday table with lighter side dishes that the whole family will love—check out a few of our favorites!

 Cinnamon Dusted Butternut Squash.
 Squash is a great alternative to starchy potatoes, and doesn’t need a lot of accouterment to bring out its natural sweetness.
 All you need to do is take a butternut squash, peel and cube it, then toss it with a bit of olive oil, salt, pepper and cinnamon.
 It will smell just like the holidays after about 30-40 minutes in a 400-degree oven!